-- To delete an image or a video, select an image or a video, tap on the top right of the Photos screen and tap Delete. - To delete multiple images and videos, tap and hold any image or video to delete, and then tap other images or videos you would like to remove.
+- To delete an image or a video, select an image or a video, tap to move it to trash and it will be removed after 60 days or tap on the top right of the Photos screen and tap Delete from device. - To delete multiple images and videos, tap and hold any image or video to delete, and then tap other images or videos you would like to remove.
 A check mark icon will appear.
-Then tap on the top right of the Photos screen and tap Delete. - To edit an image, select an image, tap Edit , select the options and tap SAVE
+Then tap to move them to trash or tap on the top right of the Photos screen and tap Delete. - To edit an image, select an image, tap Edit = , select the options and tap Save copy.